salina-health/www.salina.ai/content/_index.md

 intro_image_hide_on_mobile: true
 ---

-# AI-powered therapy intelligence
+# What would you do with an extra hour a day?

-We automatically gather [insights](/voice-markers) from therapy sessions, [saving time](/mental-health) for mental health professionals.
+Salina AI automatically products notes and gathers [insights](/voice-markers) from therapy sessions, [saving time](/mental-health) for mental health professionals.
+Secure, GDPR compliant.

 Here's how: upload audio and Salina automatically finds key concerns, session highlights, markers, plus a transcript and summary.
 Click to create and edit your notes.